 Let’s imagine that you made 10 great portraits of your kids.
 They look amazing and cheerful.
 But look at their long hair, it’s messy and allover their faces.
 And their clothes, look at those wrinkles and stains!
 Sure you can retouch them.
 How much time will you spend?
 Let’s say 30 minutes per image.
 That’s 300 minutes for 10 images or – 5 hours!

-If the photo had been amazing, once in a lifetime, you would have tried to fix every possible flaw, but that would’ve been an exception.
+If certain photo had been amazing, once in a lifetime, you would have tried to fix every possible flaw, but that would’ve been an exception.
 When you have many good or okay-ish images to retouch, there’s no point wasting your time in something that should have been fixed initially.
-Especially if/when you are on a deadline – good luck then!
+Especially if/when you are on a deadline!
 Always spend more time preparing the shot than using “fixing it later” mindset for Photoshop.

 Hope I have cleared some of those superstitions and misconceptions.
 Have you found 4th or the 5th myth maybe?
 Or have something more to say?
-Feel free to comment and ask questions.
+Feel free to comment and ask questions below.